CyberInt/redux-reuse/README.md

 initialReducer(initialState: any): reducer
 ```

-Creates a reducer which returns an initial state.
+Creates a reducer with passed value as initial state.

-### Third-order Reducers
+### Higher-order ready-to-use Reducers

 #### `withActionFilterReducer()`